altnetseattle/olympia_software_craftsmanship_workshop/README.markdown

 application.
 We'll think about the first scenario in the stories, not considering the second story.

-We'll create a web form with a "master detail view":http://designingwebinterfaces.com/designing-web-interfaces-12-screen-patterns, add a data source control, wire it with SQL in properties and all.
+We'll create a web form with a [master detail view](http://designingwebinterfaces.com/designing-web-interfaces-12-screen-patterns), add a data source control, wire it with SQL in properties and all.

 Next we'll look at adding the second scenario and show how it's difficult with